zarf-dev/zarf/adr/0019-decouple-transformation-library-from-zarf.md

 ## Decision

-We conformed around using WASM because we can leverage the battle tested transform library from Zarf without the incurring network overhead cost from pod to pod or container to container communications.
+We conformed around using WASM because we can leverage the battle tested transform library from Zarf without incurring network overhead cost from pod to pod or container to container communications.

 ## Consequences